-If the locks don’t click, you haven’t locked them in place or you are using the wrong plank.
-The right plank will give a click and lock sound when installed on the wall.
-You should lay the planks row after row.
+After you place the planks, use the lock mechanisms to lock them together.
+If the locks don’t click, you haven’t locked them properly or used the wrong plank.
+The right plank will give a click-and-lock sound when installed.

 5. Nail The Planks To The Wall